Infosys CEO sees Q3 sales close to low end of outlook

 "We're also seeing higher scrutiny of larger contracts ... larger contracts are difficult to come by," Shibulal said, adding that consumer and customer confidence was very low.

-India's No. 2 software services exporter is facing severe competition from rivals Tata Consultancy Services (TCS.NS), Cognizant Technology (CTSH.O), IBM (IBM.N) and Accenture (ACN.N) in clinching large deals.
+India's No. 2 software services exporter is facing severe competition from rivals Tata Consultancy Services, Cognizant Technology, IBM and Accenture in clinching large deals.

-Earlier this month, India's top software services exporter TCS unveiled its second-largest order of $2.2 billion from UK-based pension provider, Friends Life, a unit of insurer Resolution RSL.L.
+Earlier this month, India's top software services exporter TCS unveiled its second-largest order of $2.2 billion from UK-based pension provider, Friends Life, a unit of insurer Resolution.

 MARGIN ASPIRATIONS